icanrealizeum/iNuclearMaize/README.md

-# respeccing
+# Arcane Zeta Tali Ilium

-respeccing is (a work in progress) something to improve accessibility...
+Arcane Zeta Tali Ilium is (a work in progress) something to improve accessibility...
 (FIXME)
-Maybe it's like replacing RAM(random access memory) with graphs(edges&nodes) and use that as a foundation for building up systems and subsystems (stacked CPUs+databases?)
+Think replacing RAM(random access memory) with graphs(edges&nodes) and use that as a foundation for building up systems and subsystems (stacked CPUs+databases?)
-The project name (respeccing) is temporary.
+The project name is temporary.

 ## Usage